chinchalinchin/elara/src/source/03_research/00_palindromes.rst

     ∀ i ∈ N:`α`: a:sub:`i` = b:sub:`f(i)`

 This definition essentially states that *α* is contained in *β* if there's a way to map the Characters of *α* onto a subsequence of the Characters in *β* while preserving their order.
 The function f** ensures that the Characters in *α* appear in the same order within *β*.
-While this definition is incorrect, the reason why this version of *containment* fails is instructive in developing better understanding of the subtelty involved in attempting its definition.
+While this definition is incorrect, the reason why this version of *containment* fails is instructive in developing better understanding of the subtlety involved in attempting its definition.

 First, consider an example where this definition correlates with the intuitive notion of *containment*.
 Let *α = "rat"* and *β = "strata"*.
 Then, these words can be represented in set notation as,